cider-ci/cider-ci_documentation-source/source/installation/setup-and-deployment/index.md

 Upgrading a Cider-CI Environment is possible if the minor version (see [Semantic Versioning][]) of Cider-CI has changed.
 Upgrading across major versions is not guaranteed to be possible.
-This isn't much of a problem as it sounds.
-You will likely need run the previous major version parallel to the new one while migrating the projects over.
 {: .text-warning}

   [Semantic Versioning]: http://semver.org/